openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 ### zoomOut<sup>9+</sup>
 zoomOut(): boolean

-Zooms out of the current web page by 20%.
+Zooms out of this web page by 20%.

 **Return value**